This circuit is an easy one transistor bass and treble control circuit using a BC547 transistor.

 where,

-- The mathematical constant π (pi) has a value of roughly 3.14159.
+- A rough estimate of the mathematical constant π (pi) is 3.14159.

 How it is Build:

-Include the Bass Control Network:
+Add the Bass Control Network in:

 Connect the Output: